Miss Alaska Teen USA

 Miss Alaska Teen USA is the pageant that selects the representative for the state of Alaska in the Miss Teen USA pageant and the name of the title held by that winner.

 The pageant is part of the Miss Universe Organization which also holds the Miss USA and Miss Universe pageants.
 The Miss Alaska Teen USA pageant is generally held in the late fall or early winter in Anchorage, Alaska together with the Miss Alaska USA.
-The current directors are former titleholders and sisters Rachel Saldana (2002) and Sonja Garness (2005).

-There are three categories of competition which include Personality Interview, Swimsuit, and Evening gown.
-The fourth judging category is the on-stage impromptu question that is completed by the top five finalists.
+The pageant is currently directed by Simply Stunning LLC from 2015 until 2024.

 Alaska has never won Miss Teen USA title, with only three teens making the semi-finals or better.
 However, Marla Johnson placed 1st runner-up to Bridgette Wilson of Oregon at Miss Teen USA 1990.
 The other two placements are recent, coming in 2003 and 2005.
-Alaska has not won any special awards.
+Alaska has not won any special awards in Miss Teen USA.

 Three Alaska teens later won the Miss Alaska USA title.

-Star Hunter of Anchorage was crowned Miss Alaska Teen USA 2023 on January 14, 2023 at Bartlett High School Auditorium in Anchorage.
-Hunter will represent Alaska at Miss Teen USA 2023.
+Josephine Herbert of Anchorage was crowned Miss Alaska Teen USA 2025 on August 3, 2025 at The University Of Alaska, Recital Hall in Anchorage.
+Herbert represented Alaska at Miss Teen USA 2025.